IRIS

 LDAP

-The sonar.ldap.urls property can be used to let IRIS pass user authentication requests to one or more LDAP servers.
-Multiple URLs must be separated by a space.
+The sonar.ldap.url property can be used to let IRIS pass user authentication requests to an LDAP server.
 IRIS can manage user accounts and passwords without an LDAP server, but this feature allows operators to log into IRIS without requiring them to remember an additional user name and password.
 If your organization already has an LDAP server, such as Active Directory, you should use that.

 LDAPS